Sakshee5/my-nextjs-portfolio/README.md

 ## Branch Information

-The main portfolio is currently on the `main-portfolio` branch.
-The template remains on the `main` branch for reference.
+The main portfolio is currently on the `main` branch.
+The original template is on the `template` branch for reference.